STUDIO INSCRIPTION: UNKNOWN

 It is unknown why only one pair is rumored to exist, when the studio had a procedure of creating backups for all important costumes.
 It is possible that MGM discarded duplicate pairs during one of their costume purges, but for that to have happened the other pairs would have had to have been stored somewhere other than where the sequined slippers were.

-Nearly all information on these shoes can be traced back to Michael Shaw, as the first printed reference to them came from a 1982 college paper by Tod Machin where Shaw spoke about them
+It is my personal belief that Kent Warner found multiple pairs of the bugle bead slippers and distributed them as he did the sequined pairs.
+Nearly all information on these shoes can be traced back to Michael Shaw, as the first printed reference to them came from a 1982 college paper by Tod Machin where Shaw spoke about them.
+Kent may have just told Michael (and others) that there was only one pair.

 Current location: